jolespin/veba/install/README.md

 **1. Download repository**

 ```
+# Clone the repository
 git clone https://github.com/jolespin/veba/

+# Update the permissions
+chmod 755 veba/src/*.py
+chmod 755 veba/src/scripts/*

+# Go into the install directory
 cd veba/install
 ```

 **2. Install VEBA environments**
-This should be relatively quick and does not require grid access.
+This is not resource intensive and does not require grid access but took ~1.5 hours to download and configure the dependencies.
+Advanced users may speed this up by replacing `conda` with [`mamba`](https://github.com/mamba-org/mamba) in the installation script assuming `mamba` is in the base environment.

 ```
 bash install_veba.sh
 ```